ukparliament/commons-library-open-day/2025/idms/index.md

 We have domain expertise.
 The team understands parliamentary procedure across both Houses.
 We adapt our information management as business practice and procedure changes.

 ### Member data management
-We look after the central database for Members of Parliament, keeping it up to date with new starters and leavers, party affiliation changes and changes to the machinery of government.
+We look after the central database for Members of the House of Commmons, keeping it up to date with new starters and leavers, contact details, party affiliation changes and changes to the machinery of government.
 We collaborate with the History of Parliament Trust on a database covering the social background of MPs since 1832, and another covering peerages in the Kingdoms of England, Ireland, Great Britain and the United Kingdom from 1603 to the present day.

 ### Data integration and data cleaning
 We tie together information from disparate procedural systems.
 We make links in data that reflect how parliamentary business actually happened.